 Integration with Read the Docs¶

-the former being the default used by our Read the Docs powered site.
+stable is the default used by our Read the Docs site, and is built

-cases involving development work, you’ll want to make sure you have
+work, you’ll want to make sure you have the

-above, or by using the menu in the bottom left corner.
+selected by using the menu in the bottom left corner of the Read the

 “Once you’re sure you have the right drive, click Format Drive.”

 “To get started, you’ll need two Tails drives: one for the Admin Workstation and one for the Secure Viewing Station.”